 Dermatologists are taught to be able to identify all types of skin cancer.
 If you notice anything unusual in your self-exam, call the dermatologist and schedule an appointment.

 3. Dermatology Exam

 Each of the cancers looks different and may have different skin cancer symptoms.
 If you notice a suspicious spot but it does not hurt, do not dismiss it.
 Any spot that changes color, thickness, or texture or appears after you’ve turned 21 is a concern.

 Open sores that never seem to heal and are itchy or hurt are also something you should not dismiss.
 If you find any one of these types of spots in your self-exam, you should make an appointment with a physician or dermatologist immediately.

 They will check your skin and test these spots to see if they contain any cancerous cells.

 Using sunscreen is one of the most important things you can do to protect your skin from the harmful effects of the sun.
 Skin cancers are associated with UV radiation that occurs when your skin is not protected from the sun.

 Using sunscreen with SPF 15 and higher so your skin does not burn could help to prevent skin cancer.
 Finding shade when you can and avoiding tanning booths will help UV rays from penetrating the sensitive surface of your skin.

 Dermatologists can recommend and provide you with a sunscreen that is right for your skin.
 Consulting them on the preferred brand is the best way to go.

-If you’ve located or noticed a spot on your skin that you’re unsure about, call us to schedule an appointment with a professional dermatologist today.
+If you’ve located or noticed a spot on your skin that you’re unsure about, call us to schedule an appointment with a dermatologist at Medical Specialists of the Palm Beaches today.